NAP consistency & local citations

 - Update sameAs links to ensure they still point to current URLs

-- Update Yell, Yelp, Facebook Page, LinkedIn
+- Update Yelp, YellowPages.com, Facebook Pages, LinkedIn

 - Update second-tier directories from your initial citation audit

-- Update sector-specific directories
+- Update sector-specific directories (TripAdvisor, OpenTable, Houzz, Angi, etc.)

-- Update local council and chamber of commerce listings
+- Update local Chamber of Commerce listing

 - Update Google Search Console (verify new property if domain changed)